Carlo Taormina: Personal life

 Taormina is married to Celestina Del Signore.
 In 2022, after more than forty years of civil union, the two married under the Catholic rite.
 On 28 May 2009, Taormina was the victim of a €2.3 million theft (jewels and cash money) in his villa.
-The Supreme Court of Cassation annulled the acquittals in the first two instance trials and called for a new trial.
+The Supreme Court of Cassation annulled the acquittals and called for a new appeal trial.